Thomas-Gottwald/NLP4/README.md

 As output this function returns a dictionary of all the phrases which you defined with "number_of_keyphrases" and the score of it.
 #### rake_phrase_extraction
-This function is a simple implementation to extract keyphrases out of an text.
+This function is a simple implementation to extract keyphrases out of a text.
 There are no more variables to define.
 ```python
 rake_phrase_extraction(text, number_of_keywords=10)
 ```